aagrrawal/hackathon-2024/templates/deployment/README.md

-## Echo
+## kafka-collector

-A sample ephemeral deployment of a cluster of 3 echo containers in an ephemeral namespace
+A sample ephemeral deployment of a cluster of kafka-collector containers in an ephemeral namespace